andrew-Jolly/UXAspects-ng1/README.md

+> :warning: **This project is archived and no further releases will be made.** Packages will not be removed from Artifactory, so existing builds will not be affected.
+> However, if you need to fix a bug or add a feature, the only option will be to clone the repository and make the change yourself.
+You will also need to take responsibility for the legal declaration of any future releases involving UX Aspects (AngularJS).

 # UX Aspects (AngularJS)

 UX Aspects is an open source user interface framework for building modern, responsive, mobile big data applications on the web.